"Blizzard of the century" kills dozens but conditions expected to improve

 The perfect storm of fierce snow squalls, howling wind and sub-zero temperatures forced the cancelation of more than 15,000 U.S. flights in recent days, including nearly 4,000 on Monday, according to tracking site Flightaware.com, with Southwest Airlines particularly hard-hit.

 Buffalo — a city that's no stranger to extreme winter weather — is the epicenter of the crisis, buried under staggering amounts of snow.
-The death toll in the county rose to at least 35 Tuesday morning, surpassing the number from Buffalo's infamous blizzard of 1977, when nearly 30 people died.
+The death toll in the city of Buffalo rose to at least 28 Tuesday morning, rivaling the number from Buffalo's infamous blizzard of 1977, when nearly 30 people died.
+Officials said the total number of storm-related deaths in Erie County would be even higher.

 "Buffalo has been ground zero of this storm," Mayor Byron Brown said at a briefing Tuesday.
 "These are not normal snowfall conditions.
 This is a historic storm."